danielsaidi/website_danielsaidi/collections/_posts/2023/2023-11-22-how-to-customize-the-macos-menu-bar-in-swiftui.md

 }
 ```

-However, despite our best creative efforts, most views and view modifiers will be ignored by the menu:
+However, despite our creative efforts, most views and modifiers will be ignored by the item:

 ![A custom macOS main menu with a smiley]({{page.assets}}/custom-menu-smiley.png)

-You can add keyboard shortcuts to any button to make it easy to trigger it from anywhere in the app:
+You can add keyboard shortcuts to an item to make it easy to trigger it from within the app:

 ```swift
 @main